iSchool-597PR/2022Spring_Finals/README.md

 # Conclusions
 ## Hypothesis 1
-Inconclusive, since there is a negative trend for all the non-renewable energies as expected but a sudden rise in natural gas.
+Our hypothesis has been rejected, since there is a negative trend for all the non-renewable energies as expected but a sudden rise in natural gas.

 ## Hypothesis 2
 The linear graph is slightly affected by the number of conflicts per year but need more data. the data for comparison is 1983-2020.
 To conclude if the oil prices is affected we need a larger test data.
 Applying pearson model for the oil prices and number of conflicts show that they are not correlated.